claresudbery/clare-wiki-ably/pages/think/agile-princ/remote-working-tools-and-tips.md

 #### Pair Stairs

-  - Use Pair Stairs to keep track of who has paired with who.
-In the below example, we were working remotely across three geographical areas, and we wanted to encourage people to pair across areas - so we used the colour coding for that (I've changed the names to protect privacy):
+  - Use Pair Stairs (in the example below we used a spreadsheet) to keep track of who has paired with who.
+  - In the below example, we were working remotely across three geographical areas, and we wanted to encourage people to pair across areas - so we used the colour coding for that (I've changed the names to protect privacy).
+  - The numbers represent the number of times each pair of people has worked together.
+  - The aim is to have each person work with every other possibility an even number of times, to get maximum cross-pollenation.

   ![Pair Stairs](/resources/images/pair-stairs.png)